Topological pressure and fractal dimensions of cookie-cutter-like sets: Introduction

-We denote by $\C H^s(E)$, $\C P^s(E)$, $\te{dim}_H E$, $\te{dim}_P E$, $\ul{\te{dim}}_B E$ and $\ol{\te{dim}}_B E$ the $s$-dimensional Hausdorff measure, the $s$-dimensional packing measure, the Hausdorff dimension, the packing dimension, the lower box-counting and the upper box-counting dimension of the set $E$ respectively.
-In this paper, for the cookie-cutter-like set $E$ we have defined the topological pressure function $P(t)$, and showed that there exists a unique $h\in (0, +\infty)$ such that $P(h)=0$, and then using Banach limit we have shown that there exists a unique Borel probability measure $\mu_h$ supported by $E$.
-Using the consequence of the topological pressure and the probability measure, we have shown that
+We denote by $\C H^s(E)$, $\C P^s(E)$, $\te{dim}_{\te{H}} E$, $\te{dim}_{\te{P}} E$, $\ul{\te{dim}}_{\te{B}} E$ and $\ol{\te{dim}}_{\te{B}} E$ the $s$-dimensional Hausdorff measure, the $s$-dimensional packing measure, the Hausdorff dimension, the packing dimension, the lower box-counting and the upper box-counting dimensions of the set $E$, respectively.
+In this paper, for the cookie-cutter-like set $E$ we have defined the topological pressure function $P(t)$, and showed that there exists a unique $h\in (0, 1)$ such that $P(h)=0$, and then we have defined the Gibbs-like measure $\mu_h$.
+Using the consequence of the topological pressure and the Gibbs-like measure, we have shown that

-The result in this paper is a nonlinear extension, as well as a generalization of the classical result about self-similar sets given by the following theorem (cf. \cite{H}):
+The result in this paper is a nonlinear extension, as well as a generalization of the classical result about self-similar sets given by the following theorem (see \cite{H}):

-\tbf{Theorem:} Let $E$ be the limit set generated by a finite system $\set{S_1, S_2, \cdots, S_N}$ of self-similar mappings satisfying the open set condition, where $c_n$ are the similarity ratios of $S_n$.
-Then
+\tbf{Theorem:} Let $E$ be the self-similar set of the family of similarity contractions $\set{S_1, S_2, \cdots, \\ S_N}$, where $S_j$ has the similarity ratio $c_j$.
+If the open set condition is satisfied, then